moledoc/request-count/README.md

 ## Docker-compose

-The `make` targets for application ran with `docker-compose` are located in `Makefile.docker-compose`.
+The `make` targets for running the application with `docker-compose` are located in `Makefile.docker-compose`.
 This means that `-f Makefile.docker-compose` flag needs to be used when running `make`.
 For example